HumptyDumpty0412/pands-Progect/README.md

 Now we ready to git push this Data set to your repository.

 Another intresting thing is using LOAD DATA.
 This function (scikit-learn) allow us to see data keps,how build.
-We would be see how looks histograms and etc, but 2 things doesnt let me show you here this: 1) Im total begginer and I still workind on pr enviroment problems 2) Our deadline move earlier.Its critical for total begginers who spend all time reading and researching things that are obvious to most all people.
-However:
+We would be see how looks histograms and etc